p1nh0/OpenInstruments/README.md

 6 - MOVE "_OI-EXAMPLES" to:
 	option a) "../Applications/Max/examples/"
-	option b) you can leave "OI examples" outside max's search pathâif you wish to...
+	option b) you can leave "OI examples" outside max's search pathâ€šif you wish to...

 7 - Read 'dependencies.txt' to know what externals you'll need to install.